kevinmcareavey/jason-tutorial-series/md/tutorial-1.md

 Eclipse is available to download from [Eclipse Foundation](https://www.eclipse.org/downloads/packages/release/2021-12/r).

 As of January 2023, the latest version is Eclipse 2022-12.
 However, for this tutorial series we will use **Eclipse 2021-12**.

-> **Note:** The Jason plugin for Eclipse is not compatible with more recent versions of Eclipse due to a missing dependency, so you **must** use Eclipse 2021-12.
+The Jason plugin for Eclipse is not compatible with more recent versions of Eclipse due to a missing dependency, so you **must** use Eclipse 2021-12.

 Download the most appropriate package for your platform (e.g. **x86_64** for Windows and macOS) and then run the Eclipse installer.

 ![Figure](figures/eclipse-install-standard.png)

 When prompted, choose **Eclipse IDE for Eclipse Committers** and complete the installation.

-> **Note:** The Jason plugin for Eclipse is not compatible with other variants of Eclipse 2021-12, including **Eclipse IDE for Java Developers** and **Eclipse IDE for Enterprise Java and Web Developers**.
+The Jason plugin for Eclipse is not compatible with other variants of Eclipse 2021-12, including **Eclipse IDE for Java Developers** and **Eclipse IDE for Enterprise Java and Web Developers**.

+> **Note**: Do not install Eclipse in a protected directory, which includes `/Users/your_username/Downloads/` on macOS.

 ### Step 5 - Install the Jason plugin for Eclipse